microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/g.send-timeout/README.md

     <script>
 ```

-Then, we will style the button bar by adding the following CSS styles.
+Then, style the button bar by adding the following CSS styles.

 ```diff
   html,